simonec73/QRiskTree/README.md

 ![The Comparison chart.](./Pictures/Comparison.png)

 The chart shows quite effectively how much you can save by implementing the selected mitigations.
 If the saving here doesn't look like much, you must consider that this includes the implementation and operation costs for the mitigations.
-Therefore, it represents real net savings.

 Other models might produce even better results.
 Consider for example the [Big Model reference model](./Samples/Big%20model.json).
-This is what you can get by simulating it.
+This is what you can get by optimizing it.
 Isn't that convincing?

 ![The Comparison chart for the Big Model](./Pictures/BigModelComparison.png)

 These Comparison chart is slightly different from the other charts.
 First, the left and right axis apply respectively to the baseline distribution and to the optimized distribution.
-It is important to separate them otherwise the chart might not be readable: given that each distribution is obtained with the same number of samples, the optimized one tends to be much taller as it is more compressed.
+It is important to separate them, otherwise the chart might not be readable: given that each distribution is obtained with the same number of samples, the optimized one tends to be much taller as it is more compressed.
 We also have a legend, which is missing from the other charts, to ensure you can quickly determine the meaning of each distribution.

+#### How to use the charts

+The charts created by QRiskTree Editor are interactive.
+For example, you can use your mouse to move the chart, zoom or change some axis' scale.

+- Use the right mouse button to move the chart or the axis.
+- Use the left mouse button on the chart to show the exact numbers related to the selected point.
+- Use the mouse wheel, to change the scale.
+- Use the mouse wheel button to zoom to an area of the chart.

+That said, whatever change you do, it is most important to ensure that the two histograms in the Comparison chart have approximately the same height, otherwise you might provide a wrong representation of the reality, like that the optimized situation is worse than the baseline, which is typically wrong.

+#### Using the charts in other tools

+QRiskTree Editor does not include the ability to export the charts as images.
+If you need to export one of the charts and reuse in some tool, like PowerPoint, you can use the Snipping tool that is available with Windows 11 by clicking ⊞+SHIFT+S and then selecting the area to be copied.
+As an alternative, you can search for "Snipping" in the Start menu or using ⊞+R and then typing "snippingtool", both without the quotes.

 ## What are the improvements to QRiskTree Editor?